flatpickles/sketchbook/docs/core-concepts.md

 ### update

-... when the `renderLoop` config setting false, update will only be called after init, after parameters are updated, and after canvas size changes.
+... when `enableRenderLoop` is false, update will only be called after init, after parameters are updated, and after canvas size changes.

 ### destroy